WordPress/hosting-handbook/index.md

 ## About the Hosting Team

+People in this team are closely related to the world of hosting.
+They work as system administrators, plugin developers etc., and are concerned about improving the relationship between WordPress and the hosting where they are hosted.

+Our goals are ranging wide, although we are primarily focused on publishing documentation about the best options and the best practices hosters can apply when it comes to hosting WordPress.
+We are also working to offer tools to help improve WordPress performance when new versions and different elements of its environment (such as PHP, the database or the web server) appear.

+If you want to know more, feel free to take a look at our Get Involved section.

 ### What is the WordPress Hosting Team?

 The [Hosting Team](https://make.wordpress.org/hosting/) works to improve the WordPress user experience across hosting environments through user collaboration and education.